KarlCF/aws-developer-associate-notes/elastic-beanstalk/Readme.md

   * eb terminate
 * Very helpful when automating deployment pipelines

-### Elastic Beanstalk under the hood

-* Elastic Beanstalk relies on CloudFormation

 ### Elastic Beanstalk Deployment Mechanism

 * Describe dependencies (requirements.txt for Python, package.json for Node.js)
 * Package code as zip
+  * **Console**: upload zip file (creates new app version), and then deploy
+  * **CLI**: create a new version using CLI (uploads zip), and then deploy
 * Zip file is uploaded to each EC2 machine
 * Each EC2 machine resolves dependencies (slow if there are a lot of dependencies or if they are big)
 * Optimization in case of long deployments: Package dependencies with source code to improve deployment performance and speed

+### Beanstalk Lifecycle Policy

+* Elastic Beanstalk can store at most 1000 applications versions (if older versions aren't deleted, it will be unable to deploy further)
+* To phase out application versions, use a **lifecycle policy**
+  * Based on time (old versions are removed)
+  * Based on space (when there are too many versions)
+* Versions that are currently used won't be deleted
+* Option not to delete the source bundle in S3 to prevent data loss

+### Elastic Beanstalk Extensions

+* A zip file containing your code must be deployed to Elastic Beanstalk
+* All the parameters set in the UI can be configured with code using files
+  * Requirements:
+    * In the .ebextensions/ directory in the root of the source code
+    * YAML / JSON format
+    * .config extensions (example: logging.config)
+    * Able to modify some default settings using: option_settings
+    * Ability to add resources such as RDS, ElastiCache, DynamoDB, etc...
+* **Resources managed by .ebextensions get deleted if the environment goes away**

+### Elastic Beanstalk under the hood

+* Elastic Beanstalk relies on CloudFormation
+* Use case: you can define CloudFormation resources in your .ebextensions to provision ElastiCache, S3 Buckets, etc...

+### Elastic Beanstalk Cloning

+* Clone an environment with the exact same configuration
+* Useful for deploying a "test" version of your application
+* All resources and configuration are preserved
+* After cloning an environment you can change it's settings

+### Elastic Beanstalk - Single Docker

+* Run your application as a single docker container
+* Either provide:
+  * Dockerfile: Elastic Beanstalk will build and run the Docker container
+  * Dockerrun.aws.json (v1): Describe where *already built* Docker imagine is
+    * Image, Ports, Volume, Logging, Etc...
+  * Beanstalk in Single Docker Container **does not use ECS**

+### Elastic Beanstalk - Multi Docker Container

+* Multi Docker helps run multiple containers per EC2 instance in EB
+* This will create:
+  * ECS Cluster
+  * Ec2 instances, configured to use ECS Cluster
+  * Load Balancer (in high availability mode)
+  * Task definitions and execution
+* Requires a config **Dockerrun.aws.json (v2)** at the root of source code
+* **Dockerrun.aws.json** is used to create the ECS Task definition

-### Elastic Beanstalk Exam Tips
+### Elastic Beanstalk - Advanced Concepts

-* Beanstalk can work with HTTPS
+#### Beanstalk can work with HTTPS

 * Idea: Load the SSL onto the Load Balancer
 * Can be done from the Console ( EB console, load balancer configuration)
 * Can be done from the code: .ebextensions/securelistener-alb.config
 * SSL Certificate can be provisioned using ACM (AWS Certificate Manager) or CLI
 * Must configure security group to allow incoming port 443 (HTTPS port)
+*
-* Beanstalk redirect HTTP to HTTPS
+#### Beanstalk redirect HTTP to HTTPS

 * Configure your instances to redirect HTTP to HTTPS
 * Or configure Application Load Balancer (ALB only) with a rule
 * Make sure health checks are not redirected (so they keep sending 200 OK)

-* Elastic Beanstalk Lifecycle Policy
+#### Elastic Beanstalk Lifecycle Policy

 * Elastic Beanstalk can store at most 1000 application versions
 * If you don't remove old versions, you won't be able to deploy newer ones
 * To phase out old application versions, use a lifecycle policy
   * Based on time (old versions are removed)
   * Based on space (when you have too many versions)
 * Versions that are currently used won't be deleted
 * Even if the version is deleted, you have the option not to delete the source bundle in S3 to prevent data loss

-* Web Server vs Worker Environment
+#### Web Server vs Worker Environment

 * If your application tasks that are long to complete, offload these tasks to a dedicated worker environment
 * Decoupling your application into two tiers in common
   * Example: processing a video, generating a zip file, etc
 * You can define periodic tasks in a file cron.yaml

+#### Elastic Beanstalk - Custom Platform

+* Custom Platforms are very advanced, they allow to define from scratch:
+  * The OS
+  * Additional Software
+  * Scripts that Beanstalk runs on these platforms
+* **Use case**: app language is incompatible with Beanstalk & doesn't use Docker
+* To create your own platform:
+  * Define an AMI using **Platform.yaml** file
+  * Build that platform using Packer software (open source tool to create AMIs)
+* Custom Platform vs Custom Image (AMI)
+  * Custom image is to tweak an existing Beanstalk Platform (Python, Node.js, Java...)
+  * Custom Platform is to create an entirely new Beanstalk Platform

-* RDS with Elastic Beanstalk
+#### RDS with Elastic Beanstalk

 * Rds can be provisioned with Beanstalk, which is great for dev / test, but not justifiable for Prod as it can result in data loss
 * The best for prod is to separately create an RDS database and provide our EB application with the connection string
 * Steps to migrate from RDS coupled in EB to standalone RDS:
   * Take an RDS DB Snapshot
   * Enable deletion protection in RDS
   * Create a new environment without an RDS, pointing to the existing old RDS
   * Perform blue/green deployment and swap new and old environments
   * Terminate the old environment (RDS won't be deleted, as the deletion protect is activated)
   * Delete CloudFormation stack (will be in DELETE_FAILED state, as the RDS still remains)